Personal Savings Outpace Loans and Other Sources Expected for Funding New Franchise Units

 The “other” option was chosen by 5.1% of respondents.
 The top “other” sources cited were as varied as “inherited IRA” and “sale of home,” among many more.

-By aggregating sources into two buckets, we see that entrepreneurs are assuming that now over half (61.5%) of startup capital sources will be from their own personal resources.
-The remaining 38.5% of sources will come from outside their balance sheets.
+By aggregating sources into two buckets, we see that entrepreneurs are assuming that now 38.5% of startup capital sources will be from their own personal resources.
+The majority at 61.5% expect to use sources outside their balance sheets.
 “Other” sources were excluded from this view.

 Personal Sources – for this analysis include personal savings, retirement funds (401K or IRA), credit cards, cash value insurance policies, and liquidation of securities.
 Though home equity lines of credit are technically a loan secured by the home, it was included for this analysis since it represents buyer equity.